cdegeorge/CSIII/README.md

 Apple: Take user input and filters a vector of apples based on it.

 ### Lab 7 - Hash Container
 Reconstructs given code to make it more efficient.
-Edits made to insert, operator[], and erase.
-Added rehash
+Edits made to insert, operator[], and erase; Added rehash.

+### Lab 8 - Logger and Dice
+Logger: Uses the Singleton Design Pattern to append arguments of a log function to the end of log.txt

+Dice: A human pays against the computer and has three chances to get the highest score and can choose to pass or continue rolling.